 - ½ cup fresh blueberries

 Note: Can substitute blueberries and grapes with other berries or fruit of choice.

-In a bowl, mix well the chia seeds, almond milk, coconut cream, lime zest/juice and maple syrup (I mix with a small handheld milk frother but you can also use a fork).
+In a bowl, mix well the chia seeds, almond milk, coconut cream, lime zest/juice and maple syrup (mix with a fork).
 Set aside.

 In small blender or NutriBullet, purée the blueberries and grapes.
 When done, strain through a fine mesh strainer and mix this well into the almond mixture.